Whatsapp Icon

 Immunotherapy Drugs

 Immunotherapy is a type of cancer treatment that helps your immune system fight cancer.
-Lung cancer immunotherapy drugs are designed to boost the body's natural defenses to fight the cancer.
+Lung cancer immunotherapy drugs are designed to boost the body's natural defences to fight cancer.
 Commonly used immunotherapy drugs include:

 Choosing the right drug for lung cancer treatment depends on various factors, including the type of lung cancer, the stage of the disease, and the patient's overall health.
 Your healthcare provider can guide you in choosing the most appropriate treatment plan tailored to your specific condition.